ostdotcom/ost-price-oracle/docs/md/PriceOracle.md

 ### Price Expiration

-- PRICE_VALIDITY_DURATION constant is set in block numbers which is equivalent number of blocks estimated in hours.

 - There is a price expiration duration function priceValidityDuration which is set to the equivalent number of blocks estimated to equal 25 hours.

 - whenever price is set, expiration height is updated, PriceUpdated event is emitted.
 PriceExpired event is emitted, when the contract learns that the price has expired.